SebasGTM/next-myhomepage/content/posts/skytree-tower.md

 With 634 meters is the Tokyo Skytree (東京スカイツリー) the highest television tower and one of the greatest tourist attractions in Tokyo.
-THe highlight are the two observation decks (at 350 and 450 meters), from which you can see as far as Mount Fuji.
+The highlight are the two observation decks (at 350 and 450 meters), from which you can see as far as Mount Fuji.

 ![Alt text](/static/post-media/skytree-tower/20191023_181708.JPG#postimgtype)

 Towards evening, the Skytree is illuminated in three different colors and is also a unique motif itself.
-At it's foot there is an aquarium, numerous shopping centers and restaurants.
+At its foot there is an aquarium, numerous shopping centers and restaurants.
 From the 4th floor there are four elevators with a speed of 600 m/min.

 First stop is the middle deck.